rotty/tdns-cli/tdns-update.1.md

   - There is no support for quoting, so items containing commas (the item separator) cannot be represented.

-  A future version of __tdns-update__ should lift these restrictions.
+  A future version of __tdns update__ should lift these restrictions.

-- __tdns-update__ currently can only handle a small class of updates that are possible via __nsupdate__ scripts; it is planned to extend the command line interface to support more common operations, such as deleting the RRsets before creating them anew.
+- __tdns update__ currently can only handle a small class of updates that are possible via __nsupdate__ scripts; it is planned to extend the command line interface to support more common operations, such as deleting the RRsets before creating them anew.